Welcome to Otorohanga District Council

 Council has an objective of providing a sealed or concrete footpath on at least one side of the streets that are more heavily used by pedestrians, and Council has a prioritized program of footpath construction intended to achieve this over time.

-The extent of footpath construction is dependant on the financial circumstances of Council at that time.
+The extent of footpath construction is dependent on the financial circumstances of Council at that time.

 In urban communities the areas between the road and an adjacent property are termed berms.
 In some cases the berm may contain footpaths, signs, lights, power poles and other items owned by Council or other service providers.